 10. else:

-If the condition in the related if statement is false, the code inside the else block of an if statement runs.
+If the condition specified in the corresponding if statement evaluates to false, the statements within the else block of the if statement will be executed.

 Example